Modeling Information

 The WWSL's operational profile (in terms of train speed, etc) has no prototype engineering requirement for easements on its right of way.
 Easements will not improve performance at speed because the WWSL is a low speed operation.
 An easement might help equipment look better and run better on curves but most of the WWSL equipment is 40 and 50 foot rolling stock.
 I have decided however to include modest easements in my plans.

-Using the Mallory easement process I found that the offset from the tangent for a 24 inch radius curve was 9/ 64 of an inch.
-That wasnt much of an easement and was a hassle trying to lay out on the benchwork.
-Instead I decided for the WWSL vers.
-3.0 I would simplify things by using Ribbon Rail curves as part of my track laying process.
-For 24 inch radius curves I will use a 5 inch section of 26 inch radius template on each end of the curve, on 26 inch radius curves I will use a 5 inch section of 28 inch radius template on each end of the curve.
+Using the Mallory easement process I found that the offset from the tangent for a 24-inch radius curve was 9/64th of an inch.
+That wasn't much of an easement and it was a hassle trying to lay out on the benchwork.
+I decided for the WWSL vers.
+3.0 I would simplify things by using Ribbon Rail alignment gauges as part of my track laying process.
+For a 24-inch radius curve I will use a 5-inch section of 26-inch radius alignment gauge on each end of the curve, on a 26-inch radius curve I will use a 5-inch section of 28-inch radius alignment gauge on each end of the curve.

 No comments: